quicwg/base-drafts/draft-ietf-quic-tls.md

 Data is protected using a number of encryption levels:

-- Initial Keys can be derived by any observer, and so they do not provide cryptographic protection or authentication.
+- Initial Keys
-- Early Data (0-RTT) Keys.
-These keys are not forward-secure and must protect only idempotent data.
+- Early Data (0-RTT) Keys
-- Handshake Keys do not authenticate either endpoint.
+- Handshake Keys
-- Application Data (1-RTT) Keys provide full authentication and encryption.
+- Application Data (1-RTT) Keys

 Application data may appear only in the early data and application data levels.
 Handshake and Alert messages may appear in any level.